PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`name`__

-This command chnages the name of the custom command.
+The name is used to change the name of the custom command.

 ```css
 .custom_commands edit [name|n] <command> <name>